rackspace/rack/docs/services/examples/servers.rst

 Start a server with a key pair and metadata
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In this example, you choose the image and flavor to launch a Rackspace Cloud Servers server, such as a 4 GB General Purpose server on Ubuntu 14.04 LTS (Trusty Tahr) (PVHVM), and then put those values into the command along with the key pair and any metadata key-value pairs that you want to include.
+In this example, you choose the image and flavor to launch a Rackspace Cloud Servers instance, such as a 4 GB General Purpose server on Ubuntu 14.04 LTS (Trusty Tahr) (PVHVM), and then put those values into the command along with the key pair and any metadata key-value pairs that you want to include.

 ::